National Assembly (Cape Verde): National Assembly (1991–2016)

 Eight women won seats in the National Assembly.

 National Assembly (2016–present)

 Following the parliamentary election in March 2016, the Movement for Democracy party won a majority of the seats in the election.
 This was the first time the ruling party PAICV have lost their majority in the parliament.
 Following the election Ulisses Correia e Silva became Prime Minister and Jorge Pedro Maurício dos Santos was elected President of the National Assembly.
-Following this defeat, the former ruling party the PAICV lost morale and lost in the local and presidential elections in the same year.
+Following this defeat, the former ruling party the PAICV lost momentum and lost in the local and presidential elections in the same year.